Axway/mft-convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/Delayed_transfers.md

 A partner can have one of the following three states:

 - Ready
-- State-locked
+- State- locked
-- Time-locked
+- Time- locked

 #### Ready partners

 A **ready** partner is one that is placed into a queue organized by priority of the first active transfer.
 Transfers are taken from this partner queue.
-As soon as a transfer completes, the partner is re-organized or removed.
+As soon as a transfer completes, the partner is re- organized or removed.
 By default, a partner is set to the ready state.

-#### Time-locked partners
+#### Time- locked partners

-A time-locked partner is put
+A time- locked partner is put
 into a queue that is organized by the mintime for that partner.
-When that mintime expires, the partner is removed from the time-locked queue and is put in the ready queue.
+When that mintime expires, the partner is removed from the time- locked queue and is put in the ready queue.

-When the scheduler schedules a transfer with a non-null diagnostic, it puts the related partner into time-locked state (except in the case of an INACT 430 diagnostic).
+When the scheduler schedules a transfer with a non- null diagnostic, it puts the related partner into time- locked state (except in the case of an INACT 430 diagnostic).

-Each partner updates its mintime to the transfer time to which is added the +/-50% of the waiting delay.
+Each partner updates its mintime to the transfer time to which is added the +/- 50% of the waiting delay.
 The transfer mintime is set to its reqtime, to keep the correct order.

-#### State-locked partners
+#### State- locked partners

-A state-locked partner is put aside to wait for an event to reactivate it.
+A state- locked partner is put aside to wait for an event to reactivate it.
 Currently, only the diagnostic INACT (430) causes this state.
 The partner is reactivated by the CFTUTIL ACT command.